 Corresponding to that, baptism now saves you—not the removal of dirt from the flesh, but an appeal to God for a good conscience—through the resurrection of Jesus Christ,

-(a) Baptism now saves you.
+(b) Baptism now saves you.
 The baptism that saves is the baptism done to every believer by the Holy Spirit.
-This is not a reference to water baptism or any kind of baptism other than the one baptism that truly counts (Eph.
+This is not a direct reference to water baptism or any kind of baptismal ritual other than the one baptism that counts (Eph.
 4:5).
 The moment you came to Jesus, you were baptized or placed into his body by the Holy Spirit (1 Cor.
 12:12–13).
 See entry for Baptism.